Hafiz Hayat: History

 Hafiz Muhammad Hayat travelled from Delhi to Wazirabad during the Mughal period.
-He was advised by a saint, Baqi Shah, to settle across the Chenab River near the fort of Raja Kaladhv.
+Hafiz was a devoted disciple of the renowned mystic Baqi Shah Auliya, who had arrived in Wazirabad during the reign of Ahmad Shah Abdali.
+Baqi Shah's mysticism, steeped in profound spirituality, was such that a single glance from him could kindle a deep and enduring love in the hearts of his followers.
+Baqi Shah, in turn, initiated three disciples—Daim Shah, Hafiz Hayat, and the goldsmith Mai Durgo—into the secrets of mysticism.
 The fort was surrounded by a dense forest and it was later settled by Hafiz Hayat when he aided people with his spiritual aura.
-Though the exact dates are unknown but according to one tradition it was at the time of Emperor Jahangir when the saint contributed his entire land holding to the then state for the cause of education.
+He died in 1771, during the reign of Gujjar Singh Bhangi.
 The main campus of University of Gujrat has been constructed on the land donated by Hafiz Muhammad Hayat and is named after him.

 Shrine of Hafiz Hayat

-The shrine of Hafiz Hayat rests on a mound six feet high above the plain.
-The site consists of a haveli, baradari, mosque, four tombs of different proportions, some graves, seven waterholes and old trees.
+Situated atop a 12-meter-high mound, the complex included a haveli, a baradari, seven wells, four graves of disciples, and a mosque.
 The place was initially the property of the then ruler Raja Kaladhvi.